Duncan’s Barley Dal Recipe

 · (optional) 1 tsp ground fennel

-· 45 minutes to 1½ hr. later, it's all ready.
-After it finishes the main cooking cycle, it automatically switches to warm.
-So, no burning the cooking pan (or your food).
-You can leave it to cook further for up to an hour after the 45-minute cooking phase finishes with no bad results.
-Unplug the Rice Cooker.
-Stir the Barley Dal, then stir in the veggies.
-You're now ready to eat, or to scoop it into a wide-mouth food Thermos (I own two 24-oz.
-Thermos-Brand Stainless steel wide-mouth food thermoses (I got the latest one from Amazon.com).
+Now, stir in the veggies.
+You're ready to eat, or to scoop it into a wide-mouth food Thermos (I own two 24-oz.
+Thermos-Brand Stainless steel wide-mouth food thermoses (I got the latest one from Amazon.com) and head to the office.
 The Barley Dal with Veggies recipe described above fills them both up neatly.

 · You can vary the grains.
 For instance, you can substitute Organic Brown Rice or Organic Brown Basmati Rice for the Barley.
 Since the dal takes 45 minutes to cook, I use a matched grain that also takes a similar time to cook.
 (This is why I don’t use Quinoa or White Basmati rice.)
 Wild rice is wonderful as well; it also takes about 45 minutes to cook.
 (I’ve tried 1/3 cup dal, 1/3 cup brown rice, and 1/3 cup wild rice—it came out great!
 I’ve also tried 1/3 cup dal, 1/3 cup brown rice, and 1/3 cup barley—again, delicious!). ¼ cup wild rice, ¼ cup dal, ¼ cup pearled barley, and ¼ cup brown rice was quite good, also.